ecmwf/earthkit-transforms/docs/index.rst

 ===============================================

-**earthkit-transforms** is a library of software tools to support people working with climate and meteorology data

-**earthkit-transforms** includes methods for aggregating data in time and space, and more transforms and operators.
-It has been designed following the philosphy of Earthkit, hence the methods should be interoperable with any data object understood by earthkit-data.
+**earthkit-transforms** is a library of software tools to support people working with climate and meteorology data.
+It is made of a sub-package called **earthkit-transforms.aggregate** which includes methods for aggregating data in time and space. **earthkit-transforms** has been designed following the philosphy of Earthkit, hence the methods should be interoperable with any data object understood by earthkit-data.